2006, acrylic on canvas, 40 x 50", by Jenny Badger Sultan

 First came Voices from the Abyss, then Hestia, and last, In the Garden: Gifts of the Mothers.
 Each painting began with a black gesso ground, unusual for me.

 Hestia was inspired by a brief vision of a large floating black shape surrounded by wings.
-I was reminded of the bundle in Little St. Bridget and also thought of the Kaaba, the black stone in the central shrine in Mecca.
+But I was also reminded of the bundle in my dream Little St. Bridget; I also thought of the Kaaba, the black stone in the central shrine in Mecca.

 I worked out a number of ideas in drawings and came up with one of a large woman with a fire in her lap--Hestia, the Greek goddess with whom I identify the most.
 She became the central figure in the painting.
 Hestia is meant to comfort, help and heal.